akuz/akuz-java/README.md

 gradually reduce sampling space exploration variance and converge onto the area of highest probability.
-This process converges on topics much faster than sampling with a constant (low) temperature.
+This process converges on topics much faster than sampling with a constant (low) temperature, which is what happens when you sample with the target values of hyperparameters from the start.